A free email newsletter breaking down the issues that affect Kansans and Missourians the most.

 The Beacon’s Community Advisory Board plays a critical role in advising the organization with a focus on improving our journalism, reaching underserved audiences and improving our public service to the community.

 Community input is vital to our success.
-The 10-member advisory board is made up of a representative group of volunteer members who live and work in the Kansas City region.
-Separate from our Board of Directors, which has a fiduciary responsibility and governance role for the organization, this board focuses on advising The Beacon staff on issues of interest to the broader community and providing feedback to inform decisions about our journalism.
+The advisory board is made up of a representative group of volunteer members who live and work in the Kansas City region and advises The Beacon’s staff on issues of interest to the broader community and providing feedback to inform decisions about our journalism.

 Klassie Alcine, Kansas City, Mo., is president at KC Common Good, leading the vision, operations, community engagement, board relations and programming of a nonprofit organization focused on uniting the community to address the root causes of violence and instill hope.
 She is involved in a variety of community service projects, career development programs and other leadership activities.
 Previously, she worked at Central Exchange and Goodwill of Western Missouri and Eastern Kansas.